archives

 Sending Malware Information to ESET

 I’ve just picked up a comment to a previous blog that pointed to what I presumed to be a malicious URL.
 We’re grateful for all such information, but for obvious reasons, we won’t approve comments that point to malicious code!
-You can find information in our knowledgebase here about how to forward malware samples or false
+You can find information here about how to forward malware samples, malicious URLs or false positive

 Castlecops: End of an Era?